-The design of the Twitterize architecture meets the privacy requirements.
+The privacy requirements are met by the design of the Twitterize architecture.
 The other requirements for implementation were also well received during the development of the app.
 With the exchange of keys via NFC or QR codes an easy way for key management was found and implemented.
-Just a few seconds of physical proximity is enough to form a group.
+Just a few seconds of physical proximity are enough to form a group.

-The avoidance of overheads was also successful, although the timeline is updated in the background every minute.
+The avoidance of overheads was also successful, although the timeline is updated in background every minute.
 CPU usage and power consumption were only slightly above the values of the original Twitter app.
-For the storage of the additional data, only a little space is necessary, since each hashtag occupies only 48 bytes.
+For the storage of the additional data only little space is necessary, since each hash tag occupies only 48 byte.
 Assuming that in the Twitter Social Graph two arbitrary users are connected via 4.71 following users in between, an average delivery time of 142 seconds was calculated for a message.

-Restrictions arise on the one hand due to limits on the use of the Twitter API and on the other hand because the application must always be online to get the best user experience.
+Restrictions arise on the one hand due to limits on the use of the Twitter API and on the other hand due to the fact that the application must be always online to get the best user experience.